Regularity of Lie Groups: Preliminaries

 \subsection{Locally Convex Vector Spaces}

-Let $F_1,\dots,F_n$ be (Hausdorff) locally convex vector spaces with corresponding sets of continuous seminorms $\SEMM_1,\dots,\SEMM_n$.
+Let $F_1,\dots,F_n$ be (Hausdorff) locally convex vector spaces with corresponding system of continuous seminorms $\SEMM_1,\dots,\SEMM_n$.
 Obviously, the Tychonoff topology on $F:=F_1\times{\dots}\times F_n$ is the (Hausdorff) locally convex topology that is generated by the seminorms

 with $\qq_k\in \SEMM_k$ for $k=1,\dots,n$.
 Let $E$ be a further locally convex vector space with system of continuous seminorms $\SEM$.
 We then have \begin{lemma} Let $X$ be a topological space; and let $\Phi\colon X\times F_1\times{\dots}\times F_n\rightarrow E$ be continuous with $\Phi(x,\cdot)$ $n$-multilinear for each $x\in X$.
 Then, for each $x\in X$ and $\pp\in \SEM$, there exist seminorms $\qq_1\in \SEMM_1,\dots,\qq_n\in \SEMM_n$ as well as $V\subseteq X$ open with $x\in V$, such that